jpraus/arduino-opentherm/README.md

 I've created this library originaly for my own project.
 I've built a custom Arduino based regulator to control central heating combining gas boiler and water heating fireplace.
 Central heating is still controlled by thermostat placed in living room.
 Regulator is gateway between thermostat and boiler and serves several purposes:

 - decides whether central heating should be supplied with hot water from gas boiler or fireplace
-- controls pump and mixing valve
+- controls pumps and mixing valve
 - displays metrics and status on built-in display
-- uploads real-time metrics to cloud to display them for me on website and later analysis
+- uploads real-time metrics to cloud to display them on website for later analysis

 | ![regulator](https://raw.githubusercontent.com/jpraus/arduino-opentherm/master/doc/build-open.jpg) | ![regulator](https://raw.githubusercontent.com/jpraus/arduino-opentherm/master/doc/build-display.jpg) |
 |--------|--------|